zeyneptandogan/preprocessedpeoples/index.md

     Movies have long held a mirror to society and offered viewers the opportunity to share different experiences and emotions.
 While giving us a roller-coster of emotions and a great way to bond and connect with different people and cultures universally, they are presenting a reflection to the modern societies that we are living in which has historically been known as gender biased.
     <br><br>
-    Grab your popcorn and join us this time while we embark on a journey to unreveal this gender bias in the film industry which has been so deeply rooted and implicit that we have been missing it all along.
+    Grab your popcorn and join us this time while we embark on a journey to unreveal this gender bias in the film industry which has been so deeply rooted and implicit that most of us have been missing it all along.
     Get ready to discover how your beloved actors' career paths and collaborations have been influenced by their gender.
 Action! 🍿🎬
 </div>

 ## About the Dataset
 <div style="text-align: justify">
-<strong>Main Dataset:</strong>  CMU Movie Summary Corpus, collected by the Machine Learning Department of Carnegie Mellon University which includes Movie metadata consisting of release date, runtime, movie language, box office revenue, countries and Character metadata consists of character names, actors, gender and age at the time of the movie release.
-Additionally, plot summaries and Stanford CoreNLP-processed summaries are also provided.
+<strong>Main Dataset:</strong>  CMU Movie Summary Corpus, collected by the Machine Learning Department of Carnegie Mellon University includes Movie metadata consisting of release date, runtime, movie language, box office revenue, countries.
+Character metadata included is consisting of character names, actors, gender and age at the time of the movie release.
+Additionally, plot summaries and Stanford CoreNLP-processed summaries are also provided by them.
 </div>

 <div style="text-align: justify">
-    <p><strong>Additional Datasets:</strong> To perform a detailed analysis, we used additional datasets in this project such as follows:</p>
+    <p><strong>Additional Datasets:</strong> To perform a detailed analysis, we used 5 additional datasets such as follows:</p>
-    <span>1) Data collected by us following the steps below:</span><br>
+    <span>1) Cast and crew data is collected by us following the steps below:</span><br>
     <ul>
         <li>Dataset creation using Freebase IDs and Wikidata API to extract IMDb IDs.</li>
-        <li>Utilization of the TMDB API for acquiring gender information of cast and crew members.</li>
+        <li>Usage of the TMDB API for acquiring gender information of cast and crew members.</li>
         <li>Storage of the results in movie_with_gender_info.csv file, that can be found in the repository.</li>
     </ul>
     <span>2) Oscar Awards Dataset from Kaggle: </span><br>
-    <span>Analyzing Oscar awards data by gender, focusing on nominee and winner gender proportions, revealing industry gender biases and progress towards equality in film awards.
-The dataset can be found in <a href="https://www.kaggle.com/datasets/unanimad/the-oscar-award/data?select=the_oscar_award.csv">Oscar Award Dataset</a></span><br><br>
+    <span> The dataset contains a scrape of The Academy Awards Database, recorded of past Academy Award winners and nominees between 1927 and 2023.
+It is used to reveal gender differences and can be found here <a href="https://www.kaggle.com/datasets/unanimad/the-oscar-award/data?select=the_oscar_award.csv">Oscar Award Dataset</a></span><br><br>
     <span>3) IMDB Rating Dataset:</span><br>
-    <span>As a success measure, IMBD ratings taken from IMDB Non-commercial datasets are used.
+    <span>As a success measure, ratings taken from IMDB Non-commercial datasets are considered.
 Only the files titled 'title.ratings.tsv.gz' and 'title.basics.tsv.gz' are used for this analysis.
 The datasets can be found in <a href="https://developer.imdb.com/non-commercial-datasets/">IMDB Ratings Datasets</a></span><br>
     <span>4) Character types descriptions dataset:</span><br>
-        <span>Created manually by extracting descriptions from tvtropes.org</span><br>
+        <span>Created manually by extracting descriptions from tvtropes.org. </span><br>
 </div>

 ## Research Questions